WhoTargetsMe/ad-transparency-standards/implement.md

 ### `ad/group`

 - `GROUP_NOT_DISCLOSED`: Default value.
 Unclear if part of a group of ads.
-- `GROUP_ID`: An internal ID for all ads in the same ad group.
+- `GROUP_ID`: A shared ID for all ads in the same ad group.

 ### `ad/testing`